puppetlabs-toy-chest/wash/docs/_tutorials/03_extending_wash/writing-an-external-plugin.md

     2. Find all `local_fs` entries that are owned by the user with UID 10?
 Hint: `find local_fs -meta '.gid' 20` give you all `local_fs` entries with GID 20.

         {% include exercise_answer.html answer="<code>find local_fs -meta '.uid' 10</code>" %}

-   The purpose of this exercise was to show you that Wash’s external plugin interface and attributes and metadata abstraction make it possible for you to filter anything on almost anything.
-Here, we were able to emulate some common file and directory filtering via the `local_fs` plugin and `find`.
-You can learn more about `find` in the [Filtering entries with find](../02_find) tutorial.

 # Related Links
 * [External plugin docs]({{ '/docs/external-plugins' | relative_url }})